Create and Update Products with WooCommerce API

 Just click that big button.

-The settings above are pretty much straightforward, so Description is the description of these specific pair of keys.
-User – is a store user under whose permissions all the changes are going to be made and finally Permissions – if you set just “Read” there, so you will be able only to get the data using these API credentials but not allowed to update anything on the store.
-So let’s set “Read/Write”.
+- “Permissions” – if you set just “Read” there, you will be able only to get the data using these API credentials but not allowed to update anything on the store.
+For example, you’d get a rest API error

-Finally we got our keys:
+Finally, we got our keys:

 Create Product with WooCommerce API